-Education programs in NB strive to ensure that nursing students achieve the Entry-Level Competencies for Registered Nurses in New Brunswick, (Entry-Level Competencies (ELCs) for the Practice of Registered Nurses in New Brunswick -Effective September 1, 2020).
+Education programs in NB strive to ensure that nursing students achieve the Entry-Level Competencies (ELCs) for the Practice of Registered Nurses in New Brunswick -Effective September 1, 2020.
 To provide information to potential nursing students, guidance counsellors, admission officers, nursing faculty, disability service providers and the public about the skills and abilities required of nursing students to meet these competencies and successfully progress through a nursing education program NANB has developed a document titled Becoming a Registered Nurse in New Brunswick: Requisite Skills and Abilities.

 Information about RN practice can be found in the Canadian Nurses Association document Framework for the Practice of Registered Nurses in Canada.